 A student may enter the program at the scheduled start dates and continue through the sequence until completion of all courses.
 Students will complete all courses in Phase I prior to moving on to Phase II.
-Career and Life Development (AH105) is required for students and is taken at Community Care College.
-Career and Life Development will meet 20 hours per week, FD and AM courses meet 30 hours per week.
+FD and AM courses meet 30 hours per week.